To contact or appoint Neil Goodrum, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 "He got to the nub of the issues very quickly and painlessly” - Client Feedback

 Neil Goodrum is a full time CMC Registered mediator and member of CEDR’s Training Faculty.
 He has extensive experience in mediating disputes in many different industries with amounts in dispute ranging from relatively modest sums to millions of pounds.
 Neil is a lead member of the CEDR Training Faculty and regularly works with CEDR internationally, training professionals in dispute resolution techniques.

 Neil is a solicitor and has dealt almost exclusively with contested matters throughout his professional career since qualifying in 1981.
 Joining McCormicks in 1983, he was a Senior Litigation Partner for 27 years dealing primarily with disputes in contract and commercial, partnership, employment, professional negligence, clinical negligence and personal injury cases, having initially dealt with commercial fraud and other serious criminal cases.
-Highly regarded for his expertise in sports disputes.
-Neil is also a Chairman of the Football League Disciplinary Commission.
+He is highly regarded for his expertise in sports disputes.
+Neil is a former Chairman of the Football League Disciplinary Commission.

-In addition to working as a mediator, Neil continues to work with McCormicks as a Consultant handling significant employment law matters, frequently in a high profile context in sport.
+In addition to working as a mediator, Neil continues to work with McCormicks as a Consultant.
 During his time as one of the management partners at McCormicks, he had direct experience of running a business with over 100 employees.